 Steven Paul Jobs, the founder and former CEO of Apple, passed in 2011.
 In 2014, Jobs was named as one of the most influential leaders in the past 25 years by CNBC.
 He changed the future of laptops and started the revolution of smartphones and music.

-Steve Jobs was a genius, but also rather crazy.
+Steve Jobs was a genius, but also rather crazy, and as far as entrepreneurs' stories go his are iconic.
 He used to soak his feet in toilets to relieve stress.
 At one point in his life, he stopped taking showers because he believed his meat-free diet would stop his body from producing body odor.

 He was as a demanding man with a temper, a true perfectionist.
 Jobs used to fire people on the spot if there were any slight errors made.

 One of his former employees Michael Dhuey said in an interview: “He was very clear about what he didn’t like and was not filtered with his input.
 If he was in a meeting that was boring him, he would be blunt and say ‘I don’t need to see this, let’s move on.’
 And we would.
 He couldn’t stand losing time.”

 "Once he even stormed out of a 5-star hotel because in his opinion it was “a piece of shit”.

 Did you know that Steve Jobs used to eat so many carrots that, at one point, his skin turned slightly orange?